Writing your next book starts at Protagonist Crafts

 How will your character try to solve the big problem the wrong way?

 Your protagonist needs to get things wrong, a lot, before they can get things right.
-That’s because your character is going after what they want.
+That’s because your character is going after what they want and not what they actually need.
 (I have written more extensively about your character’s wants and needs before.)
-Also, their flaws are still affecting the way they see the world.
+Also, their flaws are still affecting the way they see the world, and it takes time to fix those things.

 Elle from Legally Blonde wants to prove to other people how smart she is and she thinks she has to stop being so cute and pink.
 Harry thinks he needs to find evidence that Draco Malfoy (or someone else he dislikes) is the heir of Slytherin.
 In both cases, the truth is something a little different.